Macular Pucker

 The most common complication of a vitrectomy is an increase in the rate of cataract development.
 Cataract surgery may be needed within a few years after the vitrectomy.
 Other, less common complications are retinal detachment either during or after surgery, and infection after surgery.
 Also, the macula pucker may grow back, but this is rare.

 A macular pucker and a macular hole are different conditions, although they both result from the same reason - the pulling on the retina from a shrinking vitreous.
-When the "pulling" causes microscopic damage, the retina can heal itself; scar tissue, or a macular pucker, can be the result.
+When the "pulling" causes microscopic damage, the retina can heal itself; scar tissue, or a retina wrinkle, can be the result.

 Go from Macular Pucker to Macular Disease